 - Set same penalties for crack as for powder cocaine possession

 - “Health Homes” – alternative care services for frequent hospital ER users

 - Ongoing push to repeal maximum family grant limit for poor families

 - “Hands on” UCLA training of foreign med grads in return for community service

 - “Mitchell Plan” helped secure 5% benefits increase for CA’s poorest families

 Mitchell, known for a focus on reducing poverty, chairs Budget Subcommittee #3 on Health & Human Services and belongs to the Senate’s official leadership as a member of its governing body, the Rules Committee, also serving on the Health, Insurance and Labor Committees.
 She founded the Senate Select Committee on Women and Inequality, and is a member of the Democratic, Black and Women’s Caucuses.
 Mitchell previously represented the 47th and 54th District in the Assembly, where she also chaired the Budget Subcommittee on Health & Human Services, as well as the Select Committee on Foster Youth.

-Previously Mitchell worked in the Los Angeles district office of State Senator Diane Watson.
-As a policy analyst for the California Senate's Health and Human Services Committee, she sought fiscally sound ways to expand health care and other vital services.
-As the legislative advocate of the Western Center for Law and Poverty she helped develop the groundbreaking Healthy Families program, later serving as executive director of the Black Women's Health Project in Los Angeles.
+Previously Mitchell was a field deputy in the Los Angeles district office of State Senator Diane Watson.
+As a policy analyst for the California Senate's Health and Human Services Committee she sought fiscally sound ways to expand vital services.
+As legislative advocate of the Western Center for Law and Poverty she helped develop the groundbreaking Healthy Families program, later serving as executive director of the Black Women's Health Project in Los Angeles.